 - Married filing jointly with income over $20,600

 - Married filing separately with income over $4,000

 - Self-employed individuals need to file if their income is over $400

 Note: You may need to file state taxes as well as taxes for your small business operating overseas.
 Depending on your situation, you may also be required to file additional reports including Form 8938 and the Foreign Bank Account Report (FBAR or FinCEN Form 114) to report assets held overseas.[back to top]

 As an American expat, do I need to file a US state tax return?

 When it comes to US state tax returns, every state is different.
-Some states are more favorable for expats, as they have no income taxes.
-These states include Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming.
-Other favorable states include New Hampshire and Tennessee, as they only collect taxes on dividend and interest income.
-Unfavorable states include California, South Carolina and New Mexico; these states see their taxpayers as assets and will leave the burden of proof on you to prove you are no longer a resident.
+Some states are more favorable for expats, since they have no income taxes.
+These states include Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
+New Hampshire and Tennessee are also favorable states because they only collect taxes on dividend and interest income.
+Unfavorable states include California, South Carolina, and New Mexico; these states see their taxpayers as assets and will leave the burden of proof on you to prove you are no longer a resident.